 Direct administration of any of HUD’s funding, especially programs like HOME tenant-based rental assistance, which delivers services directly to qualified households, is a significant undertaking.
 Smaller localities or localities with limited staff capacity may need significant assistance to develop the administrative capacity or the performance, financial management, and reporting practices required for this type of program.
-For this reason, localities concerned about capacity issues should consider regional administration alternatives or participating in technical assistance programs to develop this administrative capacity overtime.
+For this reason, localities concerned about capacity issues should consider regional administration alternatives or participate in technical assistance programs to develop this administrative capacity over time.

 The city of San Jose, CA uses HOME funds to provide tenant-based rental assistance to help “employable” individuals and families transition out of homelessness and make progress toward self-sufficiency.
 In its FY 2017-18 Annual Action Plan, the city allocated $2.4 million in HOME funds for this purpose.
 In conjunction with the rental assistance, the city will contract with 3 agencies to provide intensive case management (funded with the city’s general funds) for participating households.